chisel/fluorite/docs/src/themes/pre-installed/onyx.md

-The theme you're looking at right now is Onyx!
-This theme comes in three flavors, introduces two extra features and is responsive.
+Onyx theme comes in three flavors, introduces three extra features and is responsive.

 ## Flavors